joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/08/01/world/asia/south-korea-north-korea-flood-aid.html

 **U.K. Stabbing Suspect Is Named as Judge Lifts Reporting Restrictions**\
-`A judge allowed the naming of the 17-year-old charged with three counts of murder and 10 of attempted murder, lifting Britain’s reporting restrictions on identifying children under 18 in criminal cases.`\
+`A judge allowed the naming of the 17-year-old charged with three counts of murder and 10 of attempted murder, lifting Britain’s reporting restrictions to help counter misinformation, he said.`\
 https://nytimes.com/2024/08/01/world/europe/southport-stabbings-suspect-axel-rudakubana.html

 **If D.O.T.
 Gets Its Way, Families Will Sit Together on Flights for Free**\